 Tudor has brought silver back onto the scene with its Black Bay Fifty Eight 925.
 How good is this watch with the striking taupe dial?
-We find out in this in-depth, hands-on review.
+We find out in this in-depth, hands-on review from the WatchTime archive.

 Tudor is one of the few brands whose desirability has increased significantly in recent years.
 This is mainly due to the attractiveness of its models, most certainly including the Black Bay and the smaller version, the Black Bay Fifty-Eight, launched in 2018.
 The version we tested here came on the market in 2021 in a silver case with a taupe-colored dial and bezel.